jrmhaig/Bakery/README.md

   handle the interrupt.
 * It can probably do without the selection of images.
 It is probably enough just to write the currently displayed image.
+* probe.sh does not need to use sudo if Bakery is already run as root.
+This being the case it is probably unnecessary to have it as a separate script.